darasus/ai-blog/content/5-ways-to-make-your-mornings-easier.md

   Meditation is one of the best ways to clear your mind and relax your body.
   Technology can help you get out of bed and start your day in a positive way, but trust us, it can!
+intro: >-
+  You know those people who seem to get out of bed with ease every morning?
+  You know, the people that you see on Instagram and wonder how they’re so happy so early in the day?
+Well, we hate to break it to you but those people have their own set of problems.
+Getting up after a long night is hard for them too;
+  the only difference is that their solutions work.

+  These people have their own rituals and habits when it comes to waking up in the morning.
+If these folks can do it then why can’t we?
+It’s because some of us are too comfortable, which means we need to shake things up!
+Do you want to be one of those people who gets out of bed with ease and has a productive day ahead of them?
+In this blog post, we’ll tell you 5 ways you can make your mornings easier.
 ---

 ## Plan The Night Before